rg-3/screenshot.js/README.md

 ### ![logo](src/images/camera24.png) Screenshot

-A browser extension that takes screenshots of the active tab with
+Takes screenshots of the current tab with a key stroke, by default ctrl + shift + k.

 ### Features